Sign Up

 3. Troops of any rank who, due to a shortage of on-base housing, are required to live off base

-If you fall into any of these categories, you will receive a monthly stipend for housing, with the specific amount linked to your rank and family status (with or without dependents) and adjusted for cost of living changes annually.
+If you fall into any of these categories, you will receive a monthly stipend for housing, with the specific amount linked to your rank and family status (with or without dependents) and adjusted for cost-of-living changes annually.

 And, BAH does not need to be applied to housing.
 If you spend less than you receive in BAH on housing costs, you can use the difference for other expenses (or savings).
 However, if you spend more than you receive in BAH on housing, you’ll need to pay the difference.